Updated Feb 19, 2026

 Publishing to App Stores and Web

-Publishing your app requires a paid Adalo plan (starting at $45 per month) and developer accounts for the respective platforms.
+Publishing your app requires a paid Adalo plan (starting at $36/month with annual billing) and developer accounts for the respective platforms.

 For the Apple App Store, you'll need an Apple Developer Account, which costs $99 per year.
 Additionally, you'll need access to a trusted Apple device for two-factor authentication (2FA), as Apple no longer supports SMS-based 2FA.
 This means you'll need a Mac, iPhone, iPad, or Apple Watch for approval.